-In the recipe I grated the butter and used what remained on the butter wrapping to butter my tart pan.
-Butter which was leftover on the grater was removed by sprinkling some of the flour, from the amount of flour mention in the recipe, and rubbing it on the grater, until all the butter fell off the grater.
+In this recipe, I grated the butter and used what remained on the butter wrapping to butter my tart pan.
+There was some leftover butter on the box grater, which I removed by sprinkling some of the flour, from the amount of flour mention in the recipe, and rubbing it on the grater, until all the butter fell off.

-Finally, I like flavouring my tart shells and usually I add vanilla or masticha.
-In this recipe I used masticha but you can skip it if you don’ t want to flavour it.
+I like flavouring my sweet tart shells and usually I add vanilla.
+In this recipe, I used masticha but you can add vanilla or any other flavour you prefer.

 Makes: 1 for 25,4 cm / 10 inch tart pan